Cristina Herrera, CEO & Founder

 Pearl is a transgender female from Taiwan.
 She is an activist and a educator.
 Pearl enjoys providing information on HIV prevention and promoting safer sex.
 Pearl is part of Translatina Network's peer leadership training.

 Christine is originally from El Salvador, but has been living in New York for 18 years.
 She began her transition back in 2001.
 She is a Trans-Advocate and enjoys speaking publicly on issues concerning the LGBTQ immigrant community.
 She participates in community outreach in Jackson Heights where she distributes information on HIV Testing, PrEP/PEP, medical services and other community resources.
 Christine leads our leadership Development work in NYC as one of our facilitators for our Brooklyn monthly groups and Queens weekly group at Voces Latinas.
 She loves being a resource to the community and enjoys serving the needs of her group members.

-Olivia is a nonbinary educator, researcher, designer, and community worker.
+Olive is a nonbinary educator, researcher, designer, and community worker.
 They graduated from Smith College in 2017 with a degree in Architecture and Urbanism, and had the opportunity to co-lead an immigrant rights student organization there.
 They currently enjoy supporting members in reaching goals, and working for the success and freedom of the trans community.
-Olivia has recently begun their transition, and was born and raised in NYC.
+They have recently begun their transition, and were born and raised in NYC.